Backbase/backbase.github.io/_posts/2023-11-14-setup-microfrontend.md

   }
 }
 ```
-**Note**: APP_BASE_HREF is base href of shell application
+**Note**: APP_BASE_HREF is base href of shell application.

 **Integrate Lerna**

 Currently, we have two separate workspaces and require a monorepo tool to efficiently run and cache them.
 To accomplish this, we have decided to utilize Lerna.

 It solves two of the biggest problems of JavaScript/TypeScript monorepos:
-- Lerna runs a command against any number of projects, and it does it in the most efficient way, in the right order, and with the possibility to distribute that on multiple machines.
+- Lerna executes a command against any number of projects, and it does it in the most efficient way, in the right order, and with the possibility to distribute that on multiple machines.

 - Lerna manages your publishing process, from version management to publishing to NPM, and it provides a variety of options to make sure any workflow can be accommodated.